 Editor’s note: In 1993, Pankaj Ghemawat wrote the classic article “The Risk of Not Investing in a Recession,” which addresses a question that every organization now confronts with fresh urgency.
 But which classic management insights still apply in the new, crisis environment?
 Do Ghemawat’s?
 Recently, we asked him.
 His answers are published here, as commentary annotating the original text.

 Reveal Ghemawat’s commentary by clicking on the highlighted passages.

-Two very different ways of thinking about investment and risk are in competition.
+Two very different ways of thinking about investment and risk are headed for a showdown.
 One emphasizes the financial risk of investing; the other concerns the competitive risk of not investing.
-In normal times, the bearishness of the former tends to complement the bullishness of the latter.
-But during extremes in the business cycle, the author argues, the balance between the two can break down.
-Specifically, companies seem to overemphasize the financial risk of investing at the bottom of the business cycle, at the expense of the competitive risk of not investing.
-This is dangerous, in the author’s view, because it can create a lasting competitive disadvantage.
-Using examples from the semiconductor, paper and diamond industries, the author argues that it doesn’t make sense to stamp out either financial or competitive risk, even though financial risk could be eliminated by investing not at all and competitive risk could be eliminated by investing indiscriminately.
+In normal times, the bearishness of the former tends to (or is supposed to) complement the bullishness of the latter.
+But the balance between the two seems to break down at business-cycle extremes.
+Specifically, at the bottom of the business cycle, companies seem to overemphasize the financial risk of investing at the expense of the competitive risk of not investing.
+Once-in-a-cycle errors of this sort can create a lasting competitive disadvantage, which is reason enough to write (and read) an article on the risk of not investing while the economy is still weak.